 The standard agency work schedule for full-time employees is 37.5 hours, Monday through Friday.
-Core staff operating hours are from 8:30 a.m. to 4:30 p.m.
-Individual adjustments may be made when operational needs so require.
-The administrative offices will be open during these standard hours.
+Administrative staff operating hours are from 8:30 a.m. to 4:30 p.m.
+Individual adjustments may be made for operational or personal purposes, as needed with supervisory authorization.
+SERC Library staff hours may differ slightly.